hclivess/BismuthProjects/autogame/about.md

 blessing or a negative curse** based on the structure of the current step in the world.

-- They can summon global events that happen across all leagues for all players, currently **Ragnarök, which adds new types of enemies to the currently running matches.**
+- They can summon global events that happen across all leagues for all players, currently **Ragnarök, which adds new types of enemies to the currently running matches.
+If you start a game after Ragnarök begins, you are not affected.**

 |Data|Operation|Amount|Effect|
 |-----------------------------|-----------------------------|-----------------------------|-----------------------------|